 An Augmentative and Alternative Communication system is the communicator’s voice.
 Therefore, our role as educators, communication partners, caregivers, and professionals is only to facilitate communication.

 Let’s consider the following scenarios-

-Scenario 1: The family loves watching football and does everything to get the communicator to use AAC
+Scenario 1: The family loves watching football and does everything to get the communicator to use AAC in that activity

 Scenario 2: The communicator has the most fun playing hide and seek with their family